 The Cook Political Report also maintains a “Partisan Voting Index” to illustrate how strongly a district leans towards a particular political party.
 Currently, Cook Political Report has noted the Fifth Congressional District is “R+6,” meaning the district votes with the Republican Party 6 percent more than the national average.

-In a statement, David Wasserman, U.S. House Editor at Cook Political Report, said Garrett’s relatively small fundraising efforts — he has $142,000 in campaign cash — will hurt his chances against any Democratic nominee.
-Wasserman specifically mentioned Leslie Cockburn, the in the Fifth Congressional District Democratic caucuses.
+In a published statement, David Wasserman, U.S. House Editor at Cook Political Report, said Garrett’s relatively small fundraising efforts — he has $142,000 in campaign cash — will hurt his chances against any Democratic nominee.
+Wasserman specifically mentioned Leslie Cockburn, the current front runner in the Fifth Congressional District Democratic caucuses.

 “Ordinarily, it would be pretty easy for a GOP incumbent to define Cockburn as a liberal elitist and coast to victory in a seat this Republican,” Wasserman said.
 “But Garrett currently lacks the resources to build any kind of narrative in the fall, no matter what happens at the Democratic convention.
 The NRCC or Congressional Leadership Fund may eventually need to bail him out to keep this seat in their column.”